dblock/code.dblock.org/_posts/2009/2009-12-07-implementing-atompub-in-net.markdown

 </service>
 {% endhighlight %}

 We now have Default.aspx that points to the service document, which points to AtomPost.aspx that can generate a feed.
-The rest doesn’t exist yet, but this is enough to make LiveWriter happy and allow it to register the blog.
-LiveWriter will automatically detect the Posts collection and, since it’s still a little thick, prompt to which image collection to post images to (we only have one).
+The rest doesn't exist yet, but this is enough to make LiveWriter happy and allow it to register the blog.
+LiveWriter will automatically detect the Posts collection and, since it's still a little thick, prompt to which image collection to post images to (we only have one).

 ### Creating Posts